AI Automation Β· Workflow

 Sending layer

-Instantly receives signal-triggered contacts via API v2 or Make integration, enrolls them in the correct signal-matched sequence, and handles warmup and rotation across unlimited sending accounts automatically.
+Instantly receives signal-triggered contacts via API v2 or Make, enrolls them in the correct sequence, and handles warmup and rotation across unlimited sending accounts automatically.

 API v2 Unlimited inboxes Unibox replies